 Minnesota Power is currently evaluating the CPP as it relates to the State of Minnesota and its potential impact on the Company.
-Comments to the EPA on the CPP are due in December 2014.
+Comments to the EPA on the CPP are due in October 2014.

 Minnesota has already initiated several measures consistent with those called for under the CAP and CPP.
-Minnesota Power is implementing its "EnergyForward" strategic plan that provides for significant emission reductions and diversifying its electricity generation mix to include more renewable and natural gas energy.
-(See Regulated Operations - EnergyForward.)
+Minnesota Power has also announced its "EnergyForward" strategic plan that provides for significant emission reductions and diversifying its electricity generation mix to include more renewable and natural gas energy (see Regulated Operations - EnergyForward).